University of Wisconsin–Madison

 You will be asked to complete the following during study participation:

-1. A 30-minute phone or Zoom interview with a study team member to answer questions about your child’s development and current communication.
+1. A 30-minute phone or Zoom call with a study team member to answer questions about your child’s development and current communication.

 1. Two 60-90 minute, in-person visits to the Waisman Center with a licensed Speech-Language Pathologist.